TCP and UDP

 UDP Header

-UDP does not inform the source and destination about the packets receiving.
-It also provide any state of the communication session to client and server.
-The UDP application is responsible for the reliability and can accept some loss of data during transmission over the network, but delays in transmission are unacceptable.
+UDP does not inform the source and destination about the packets it receives.
+It also provides any state of the communication session to the client and server.
+The UDP application is responsible for reliability and can accept some loss of data during transmission over the network, but delays in transmission are unacceptable.

-The UDP application required less network overhead like UDP as protocol.
+The UDP application required less network overhead than the UDP protocol.
 It is preferable for streaming live audio, live video, and Voice over IP.
-The UDP header called datagrams, as shown in the figure below.
+The UDP header is called a datagram, as shown in the figure below.
 The transport layer protocol sent these datagrams as best-effort.